-SOURCE: Websites, publications, statutes, and regulations of states' IGs, as well as interviews with four states IGs.
+SOURCE: Websites, publications, statutes, and regulations of states' IGs, as well as interviews with eight states' IGs.

 NOTE: The table provides information only about states' centralized IGs, and not about any IGs wholly dedicated to specific agencies or programs.
 For example, information for New York refers to its State Office of the Inspector General and not its Office of the Workers' Compensation Fraud Inspector General.
 The District of Columbia has a centralized IG but was excluded because it is not a state. ^a If the IG was created by executive order prior to statute, the earlier date is used. ^b JLARC was unable to conclusively determine if this is an IG function, but it does not appear to be the IG's primary function. ^C Information reflects the Ohio Inspector General, not the Ohio Legislative Office of Inspector General.

 Additionally, IGs can be responsible for other government-wide functions, such as:

 - Training: Georgia's IG provides anti-fraud training.
 The IGs in Indiana, New York, and Pennsylvania provide ethics training.
 Massachusetts' IG trains Certified Public Purchasing Officials. - Guidance: Indiana's IG provides advisory opinions about ethics issues.
-Massachusetts' IG issues guidance on varying topics (e.g., audits, procurement).
-The IGs in South Carolina and Indiana periodically issue reports describing patterns across their fraud investigations. - Construction/procurement: New York's IG monitors procurement and contract management for certain construction projects.
+Massachusetts' IG issues guidance on varying topics (e.g., audits, procurement). - Construction/procurement: New York's IG monitors procurement and contract management for certain construction projects.
 Massachusetts' IG reviews public design, construction, and real property transactions; helps the state develop policies in these and other related areas; and operates a hotline for suspected procurement fraud. - Miscellaneous: Pennsylvania's IG is responsible for pre-employment background investigations for certain state government positions, including executive-level appointments.
 Indiana's IG collects state employees' financial disclosure statements.
 Georgia's IG oversees sexual harassment investigations conducted by state agencies.